adamggrim/forecastcmd/README.md

 - `beautifulsoup4`: For parsing HTML data retrieved from weather.gov
 - `requests`: For making HTTP requests to retrieve forecast data from weather.gov
-- `setuptools`: For implementing command line functionality
+- `setuptools`: For building and installing the `forecastcmd` package, and for implementing command-line functionality using entry points

 You can install these dependencies using pip:

+`pip install beautifulsoup4`

 `pip install requests`

-`pip install beautifulsoup4`
+`pip install setuptools `

 ## Example

-This example demonstrates how to retrieve a weather forecast.
+This example demonstrates how to retrieve a weather forecast using `forecastcmd`.

-1. **Run the command:**
+1. **Run the command**

-    Once installed, run `forecast` from the command line.
+    Once `forecastcmd` is installed, call `forecast` from the command line.

-    For a forecast in Fahrenheit, you can also run `forecast -f` from the command line.
-For a forecast in Celsius, you can run `forecast -c`.
+    For a forecast in Celsius, you can also call `forecast -c` from the command line.
+For a forecast in Fahrenheit, you can call `forecast -f`.

 2. **Enter a temperature scale**

-    If you did not already indicate a temperature scale, the program will prompt you to enter one.
+    If you did not already indicate a temperature scale, the program will prompt you to enter one:

     ```
-    Enter a temperature scale (Fahrenheit [F] or Celsius [C]):
+    Enter a temperature scale (Celsius [C] or Fahrenheit [F]):
+    Celsius
     ```

-3. **Enter zip code:**
+3. **Enter a zip code**

-    The program will prompt you to enter a zip code.
+    The program will prompt you to enter a zip code:

     ```
     Enter zip code (5 digits):
+    80204
     ```

-4. **See the forecast:**
+4. **Print the forecast**

-    The program will print a weather forecast for the entered zip code.
+    The program will print a seven-day weather forecast in reverse chronological order, so that the current day appears closest to the console prompt in the output:

+    ```
+    Sunday: A chance of rain.
+Partly sunny, with a high near 12.

+    Saturday Night: A chance of rain.
+Mostly cloudy, with a low around 6.

+    Saturday: Mostly sunny, with a high near 20.

+    Friday Night: Partly cloudy, with a low around 1.

+    Friday: A chance of rain before noon.
+Partly sunny, with a high near 15.

+    Thursday Night: A chance of snow.
+Mostly cloudy, with a low around 2.

+    Thursday: A chance of snow.
+Partly cloudy, with a high near 13.

+    Wednesday Night: Mostly cloudy, with a low around 10.

+    Wednesday: Mostly sunny, with a high near 22.

+    Tuesday Night: Mostly cloudy, with a low around 5.

+    Tuesday: Sunny, with a high near 18.

+    Monday Night: Mostly clear, with a low around 1.

+    Monday: Sunny, with a high near 20.

+    Overnight: Mostly clear, with a low around 3.
+    ```

-5. **Continue or exit:**
+5. **Continue or exit**

     The program will ask if you want to enter another zip code.
 To exit, type 'no' ('n'), 'quit' ('q') or 'exit' ('e'), or trigger a KeyboardInterrupt (Ctrl + C).

     ```
     Any other zip code?:
-    No
+    ^C

     Exiting the program...
     ```